Water levels continue to threaten in northern Maine

 Joe Hewitt, meteorologist for the NWS, said Friday none of the major waterways, including the Aroostook River at Washburn and Masardis and the Fish and St. John rivers in the St. John Valley, had overflowed their banks yet.

 But rain and melting snow remain a concern, he said, especially since some smaller streams and brooks had already flooded.

+Rising water levels on Madawaska Stream isolated some people in Westmanland Friday, leading game wardens to use a Maine Warden Service airboat in the afternoon to evacuate one woman from her home.
+They used the airboat to bring supplies to others in the area after the flood waters made Little Madawaska Lake Road impassible.

 Heavy rain and rapidly melting snow on Thursday caused streams, brooks and culverts to overflow, shutting down a number of roads in The County, including Henderson Road west of Easton and Currier Road in Fort Fairfield.

 The weather service had issued a stronger “flood warning” for northern Maine on Thursday but reduced it to a lesser “flood watch” by Friday morning after the rain tapered off.